satanmoo/pocu_archive/POCU/COMP2500/week3/docs.md

 ![img_178.png](image/img_178.png)
 ![img_179.png](image/img_179.png)
 ![img_180.png](image/img_180.png)

+- This is concept of encapsulation and object autonomy
+- Objects act with ***autonomy***
+    - So when translating to Korean, understand that "개체" are more appropriate than "객체"

 ![img_181.png](image/img_181.png)

 - The parameter's type was changed from int to WaterSpray, dependency between two class gets stronger.